Fishtaco2006/5-Unique-Lighting-Tricks-To-Transfom-Your-Dark-World/docs/lighting-colliders-audio/lighting-tricks.md

 - Now preview the world and you can see the effect.

   <img width="642" height="342" alt="image" src="https://github.com/user-attachments/assets/d0010c79-3d15-4a11-8dd0-2f1c39310240" />

-  (The effect is more prominent in the video).
+  (The effect is more prominent in the editor).

  ***Bonus:*** This effect can also be used on a dynamic light by changing the intensity instead of the brightness.
 - To do this make a new script, copy the code below into the script and then attach it to a dynamic light.